cds-snc/claim-tax-benefits-documentation/pages/_en/research.md

 **Familiar visual cues**

-_Does a letter or online message look similar to others they’ve received in the past?
-Is it something that would be difficult to recreate?_
+*Does a letter or online message look similar to others they’ve received in the past?
+Is it something that would be difficult to recreate?*

-The CBT service maintains a similar look and feel to existing CRA communications and services – we were cautious about introducing radically new design patterns.
+The Claim tax benefits service maintains a similar look and feel to existing CRA communications and services – we were cautious about introducing radically new design patterns.

 **Logical consistency**

-_Does this seem like something CRA would ask or do, based on their understanding of how taxes work and CRA’s motivations and goals?_
+*Does this seem like something CRA would ask or do, based on their understanding of how taxes work and CRA’s motivations and goals?*

 We made sure to clearly communicate major departures from the filing process that tax filers are accustomed to, such as no longer requiring that they input their income information.

 **Official confirmation**

-_Can a tax expert or trusted CRA information source reassure them that the service is real?_
+*Can a tax expert or trusted CRA information source reassure them that the service is real?*

 In validation and usability testing, participants indicated that they would call CRA to verify that the service was real.
 Plans for live release of the service included making sure that call agents have the information to answer questions about the new service.